JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 Confidence.
 You should try it sometime.

 Val takes a sip from their glass.
-Adrian is speaking directly in Candace's ear.
+Adrian turns to Candace speaking directly in her ear.
 She is fully focused  on him.

 **VAL**
 You say you arrive, Adrian —

+Adrian returns his focus to Val.

+**VAL**
-but arrival is nothing.
+... but arrival is nothing.
 Anyone can cross a threshold,
 sit where they don’t belong.